 It's no secret that Qatar, in its modern form, is built on its vast gas and oil reserves.
-The skyline of Doha is growing at a breakneck pace.
-Signs of its new wealth are evident everywhere one goes; from supercars on the roads to VIP shopping experiences in the city's many malls.
+The skyline of Doha is growing at a breakneck pace, and signs of its new wealth are evident everywhere one goes, from super cars on the roads to VIP shopping experiences in the city's many luxury malls.

-The growth in the population of expat workers is a necessary part of Qatar's development and there's an ever-increasing number of activities to keep those relocating here occupied.
+The growth in the population of expats working in Qatar is a necessary part of its development and there's an ever-increasing number of activities to keep those relocating here occupied.

 Winter is an altogether more refreshing prospect.
 Dune bashing, camel racing and fishing excursions aboard traditional dhow boats are only a few of the invigorating options available.
 From October onwards, many hotels have weekly beach parties with international DJs and other live acts.
 For those wanting a more laid-back time, it's possible to pack a tent and head out to the desert for a night sleeping under the stars.
 There is something quite magical about watching the sunrise over the turquoise waters of the Persian Gulf.